rmoscetti/cheshire-cat-ai-tools/README.md

 ## Tool 1: Cheshire Cat API Client

-A Python-based client for interacting with the Cheshire Cat API, an AI-powered conversational framework.
+A Python-based client for interacting with the Cheshire Cat AI server, an AI-agnostic conversational framework.
 This script establishes a WebSocket connection to send messages and retrieve responses in real-time.
 Its primary intent is to communicate with Cheshire Cat AI servers while prioritizing the use of procedural memory.
 Additionally, it supports optional chat history management and saving responses to a JSON file.

 ### Features